SriVignesh-G/cover-page-design/README.md

 Create a folder named static.
 Add html files in this folder.

 ### Step 4:
 Create your code for book cover page.

-### Step 5:
 Run the server.
-Access static and html files.

 ## Code:
 ```html